Parametrised moduli spaces of surfaces as infinite loop spaces: Infinite loop spaces from coloured operads with homological stability

-The vertical isomorphism between the third and fourth row follow from the group completion theorem \cite{SegalMcDuff} for $\scD_2$-algebras.
+where the vertical isomorphisms between the second and the third row follow from the group completion theorem \cite{SegalMcDuff} for $\scD_1$-algebras.
 This shows that $\Omega B(f_n,\eta_n)$ is a homology equivalence of loop spaces and thus a weak equivalence. \end{proof}